chipchap31/codeadvisor/README.md

 1. The repositories are shown.
 1. When the post buttons are pressed on the projects page, the page is automatically redirected to posts page.
 The project posted is then added at the very top.

+    During this testing, I found out that when students typed in the wrong Github username, the server spits out a server error.
+During this testing, I realized that I have to allow the users to edit profile or else they wont use the site.

 > As a student, I want to be able to add a feedback, so that I can share some comments on each languages.

 1. The input and textarea field are very clear and easy to find the students.